BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/major-steps/step01.md

 If you did not built the starting scenario in the Preamble to this course, and don't want to do that, check out alternatives in the Solutions.

+If you are repeating this scenario, there will be additional commits in your repository.
+You must remove those with:

+`git reset --hard v1.0`{{execute}} followed by `git push -f origin master`{{execute}}

 At this point you have a course/scenario running.
 It has an intro, a step and a finish.
 You have the following components:

 <table class="foswikiTable">